The International Baccalaureate Primary Year Programme

-To complement PdH's dual-language programming, PdH is also an International Baccalureate (IB) Candidate School.
-The IB is recognized globally with over 4000 International Schools in the IB network and is frequently seen as a prestigous form of education.
-The IB Primary Year Programme (PYP) is designed for students age 3-12 and provides the knowledge, concepts, skills, personal attributes and the capacity to take action, all of which younger students need to equip them for successful lives, both now and in the future.
+To complement PdH's dual-language programming, PdH is also an International Baccalureate (IB) School.
+The IB is recognized globally with over 5000 International Schools.
+The IB Primary Year Programme (PYP) is designed for elementary age students.
+This program provides the knowledge, concepts, skills, personal attributes and the capacity to take reflective and responsible action.

-Learning through inquiry, a child’s investigations across and beyond subject areas will strengthen knowledge and understanding as they explore global, topical and relevant ‘big picture’ questions, or transdisciplinary themes.
+Students at PdH investigate across subject areas in order to gain knowledge and understanding as they explore global, topical and relevant ‘big picture’ questions, or transdisciplinary themes.

-The PYP provides an ideal foundation for children to become successful, lifelong learners by developing their:
+The PYP provides an ideal foundation for children to become successful, lifelong learners by developing the following:

 - social and emotional well-being